-- a) All Employees, including apprentices however engaged, will be provided with protective clothing in accordance with Appendix C1. - b) The issuing of Personal Protective Equipment (PPE) and clothing is vital to Employee health and safety, comfort and productivity therefore needs to be selected in consultation with Employees. - c) Employees, including apprentices however engaged, are entitled to appropriate safety boots on commencement of employment in accordance with clause 21.1 of the BCGOA.
-If a new Employee does not have appropriate safety boots the Company will supply it.
-Safety boots will be replaced on a fair wear and tear basis on the condition that old safety boots are presented for inspection if required.
-Alternatively, Employees can replace damaged safety boots to a value of \$300 that will be reimbursed by the Company on the production of a receipt. - d) All protective clothing and Personal Protective Equipment (P.P.E.) supplied will be replaced on a fair wear and tear basis. - e) The Work Health and Safety Regulation 2011, reg40, places an obligation on the Company to ensure that: - (i) ventilation enables workers to carry out work without risk to health and safety; - (ii) workers carrying out work in extremes of heat or cold are able to carry out work without risk to health and safety. - f) Shirts, trousers, jackets, safety boots etc. and P.P.E. supplied, needs to be selected following thorough risk assessments with regard to specific workplace and environmental hazards and needs to maximise protection from all elements including but not limited to; visibility, sun, weather, dirt, cuts and abrasions, direct and indirect sources of heat, humidity, sparks and/or electrical conductivity. - g) Such clothing shall be made from natural fibres and provide optimum comfort and protection for Employees without creating additional risks to their health and safety.
-All clothing/PPE must meet the relevant AS/NZS standards (refer to 9.6 j)) and be labelled as required by those standards. - h) Additional personal protective equipment e.g. gloves, eye protection, sun protection will be supplied by the Company. - i) It is a condition of employment with the Company that whilst working on site, Employees are required to wear hard hats, safety boots and appropriate protective clothing at all times.
+- a) All Employees, including apprentices however engaged, will be provided with protective clothing. - b) The issuing of Personal Protective Equipment (PPE) and clothing is vital to Employee health and safety, comfort and productivity therefore needs to be selected consultation with Employees. - c) Employees, including apprentices however engaged, are entitled to appropriate safety boots on commencement of employment in accordance with clause 20.1 of the BCGOA.
+If a new Employee does not have appropriate safety boots Multiplex will supply it.
+Safety boots will be replaced on a fair wear and tear basis on the condition that old safety boots are presented for inspection if required. - d) All protective clothing and Personal Protective Equipment (P.P.E.) supplied will be replaced on a fair wear and tear basis. - e) The Work Health and Safety Regulation 2011, reg40, places an obligation on Multiplex to ensure that:

-j) The relevant standards are as follows;
+- (i) ventilation enables workers to carry out work without risk to health and safety; - (ii) workers carrying out work in extremes of heat or cold are able to carry out work without risk to health and safety. - f) Shirts, trousers, jackets, safety boots etc. and P.P.E. supplied, needs to be selected following thorough risk assessments with regard to specific workplace and environmental hazards and needs to maximise protection from all elements including but not limited to; visibility, sun, weather, dirt, cuts and abrasions, direct and indirect sources of heat, humidity, sparks and/or electrical conductivity. - g) Such clothing shall be made from natural fibres and provide optimum comfort and protection for Employees without creating additional risks to their health and safety.
+All clothing/PPE must meet the relevant AS/NZS standards (refer to 9.7 j) and be labelled as required by those standards. - h) Additional personal protective equipment e.g. gloves, eye protection, sun protection will be supplied by Multiplex. - i) It is a condition of employment with Multiplex that whilst working on site, Employees are required to wear hard hats, safety boots and appropriate protective clothing at all times. - i) The relevant standards are as follows: